ICIdsl/performance_modelling/README.md

 - **models/pruned** contains the pruned versions of the models that were found in **models/imagenet**
 - **profiling_csvs/** contains csvs with profiled latency and memory consumption for various networks on the Tx2
 - **fingerprinting/** stores the various performance models that are developed by the tool
+- **non_tx2_env.yaml** is the miniconda3 environment required to run the files on this project on a non-arm core (Tx2) device
+- **tx2_requirements.txt** is the virtual env requirements (to be installed through pip) for running the code on an ARM core device.
+This requires a special installation of PyTorch, but the rest of the packages can be installed through pip.

 ### perf4sight/create_network_dataset.py
 This prunes a all the networks specified in the **create_network_dataset** section of config.ini and stores them in *[model_path]/imagenet*.